aprakash16/CS598DL4H_Team_18/README.md

 ```
 ## Result

-We were able to reproduce the ODE+RNN+Attention model (using full version of MIMIC-III dataset) and got results similar to the orignal paper with the following results on local setup:
+We were able to reproduce the ODE+RNN+Attention model (using the full version of MIMIC-III dataset) and got results similar to the orignal paper with the following results on local setup:

 * Average Precision: 0.311 [0.304,0.319]
 * AUROC (Area Under the Receiver Operating Characteristic Curve):	0.74 [0.738,0.743]